 This morning's short journey to Budva Town offers a chance to enjoy a swim on the beautiful Budva Riviera - a 35 kilometre-long strip of the Adriatic boasting some of the coast's best beaches.
-After our swim, we continue to the lovely town of Podgorica near Skadar Lake, where we will spend the night.
+After our swim, we continue to the lovely town of Virpazar on the shores of Skadar Lake, where we will spend the night.
 The largest lake on the Balkan Peninsula, Skadar stretches for some 44 kilometres, encroaching into neighbouring Albania.